A template with all user-selectable configuration options. Most options are

 # components by taking adjacent cells in the respective dimension.

-#stagger_method: average
+#stagger_method: average #default

 #stagger_method: minimum